racoelhosilva/PFL_replica/README.md

 The game state also contains the following attributes:

 - **Current Player**: can be either `white` or `black`, representing that the next player to perform a move is the player that controls the white or the black pieces, respectively.
-- **Color of the Previously Eaten King**: can be `white`, `black` or `none` (when no king has been eaten in the game history).
+- **Color of the Previously Eaten King**: can be `white`, `black` or `none` (when no king has been eaten yet).
 This information is stored because of the second winning condition of the game, which states that a player wins if it captures an enemy king.
 - **Move Counter**: indicates the number of moves that were executed in the game.
 It is used to enumerate the moves in the move history.
 - **Game Configuration**: identical to the configuration passed in the `initial_state/2` predicate.

 The initial game state is generated with `initial_state/2` and contains the initial board configuration, with each set of 12 pieces in opposite corners and the kings at the last corner tiles, the current player set to `white`, the eaten king set to `none` and the move counter set to `0`.
-As the game develops, each piece get further in the board, closer to the enemy corner, and each player loses more and more pieces.
+As the game develops, each piece gets closer to the enemy corner, and each player loses more and more pieces.
 Since the actions of this game are not reversible, it does not suffer from loops, guaranteeing its end.
 A player wins when one of their kings gets into the enemy corner or an enemy king is captured, and these conditions can be verified with `game_over/2`.
 Examples of initial, intermediate and final game states are presented in Fig. 1.

 <figure align="center">
   <div style="display: flex; justify-content: center; align-items: center; gap: 10px;">